writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Attend other meetups.
 Tell them about Write the Docs.
 * Add your meetup to local tech event calendars.
 * Some communities look for meetups on Eventbrite.
-* Some communities look for meetups on Linkedin
+* Some communities look for meetups on Linkedin.
 * Use social media.
 Several Write the Docs meetups publicize through Twitter (`example <https://twitter.com/WriteTheDocsPDX/>`_).
 * Help your fellow Meetup leaders.
 Retweet their announcements.
 * Announce your meetup on `Write the Docs Slack <https://writethedocs.slack.com>`_.
 * Use the Meetup email list with your members.
 * Blog about upcoming (and recent) meetups.

+Figure out your approximate ratio between RSVP / attendees.
+This might be around 50%.

 Speakers: